 Pursuant to G.S.
 143-129(e)(10), the school system may purchase previously used apparatus, supplies, materials, or equipment without using formal competitive bidding.
-Before purchasing used products, the purchasing finance officer shall ensure that the products are in good, usable condition and will be sufficient to meet the school system's needs for a reasonable period of time.
+Before purchasing used products, the finance officer shall ensure that the products are in good, usable condition and will be sufficient to meet the school system's needs for a reasonable period of time.

-10. Published Materials

-Pursuant to G.S.
-115C-522(a), compliance with Article 8 of Chapter 143 of the General Statutes is not mandatory for the purchase of published books, manuscripts, maps, pamphlets, and periodicals.
-Such purchase shall be made in accordance with policy 6440, Local Purchasing Requirements for Equipment, Materials, and Supplies.
+259 10.
+Published Materials 260 261 Pursuant to G.S.
+115C-522(a), compliance with Article 8 of Chapter 143 of the 262 General Statutes is not mandatory for the purchase of published books, 263 manuscripts, maps, pamphlets, and periodicals.
+Such purchase shall be made in 264 accordance with Section C of this policy 6440, Local Purchasing Requirements 265 for Equipment, Materials, and Supplies.